mrilikecoding/StreamPoseML/README.md

 ## Creating datasets with features

-Poser was built while conducting studies of Parkinson's Disease patients in dance therapy settings.
+StreamPoseML was built while conducting studies of Parkinson's Disease patients in dance therapy settings.
 This research was done with support from the [McCamish Foundation](https://parkinsons.gatech.edu/).
-From these efforts, you can see several Jupyter notebook examples showing how to use Poser to build a training dataset.
+From these efforts, you can see several Jupyter notebook examples showing how to use StreamPoseML to build a training dataset.

-To get a feel for building your dataset using Poser, see `/pose_parser/notebooks/dataset_for_ui.ipynb`
+To get a feel for building your dataset using StreamPoseML, see `/pose_parser/notebooks/dataset_for_ui.ipynb`

 The process looks like this: